nodebotsau/nbdau/setup.md

 If you don't want to install using Homebrew then follow the various instructions given on these websites

-* [Node Version Manager](https://github.com/creationix/nvm) then install the latest long term support version of Node.js with `nvm install -lts`
+* [Node Version Manager](https://github.com/creationix/nvm) then install the latest long term support version of Node.js with `nvm install --lts`
 * [Git version control](https://git-scm.com/)
 * [Arduino Mac Install guide](http://arduino.cc/en/Guide/MacOSX) NB This package is optional, you can use it to write C code for your hardware.